phillycc/Iron-Yard-Assignments/JavaScript-Array-Methods.md

 This method adds one or more elements to the front of an array and also returns the new length of the array.

-### Methods that change how an existing array is represented
+### Methods that change how one or more arrays are represented

 ```javascript
 var new_array = old_array.concat(value1[, value2[, ...[, valueN]]])